 AGR - Nitrate Leaching Potential, Irrigated

-Each of the green boxes represents a subrule for the nitrate leaching potential, irrigated interpretation.
+Each of the green boxes represents a subrule for the nitrate leaching potential, irrigated, interpretation.

-The Ksat travel time subrule is weighted by multiplying by 0.7.
+The “Ksat travel time” subrule is weighted by multiplying by 0.7.

-The Available Water Capacity subrule is weighted by multiplying by 0.3
+The “available water capacity” subrule is weighted by multiplying by 0.3.

-The sum of these two weighted subrules results in a value between 0.00 and 1.00
+The sum of these two weighted subrules results in a value between 0.00 and 1.00.

 Adjustments are then made for water table depth and duration, slope gradient adjusted for hydrologic group, and anion exchange capacity.
 The sum of the values from these subrules is subtracted from the sum in step 4 above.
 The maximum reduction is 0.5 for the water table index subrule, 0.3 for the slope gradient subrule, and 0.3 for the anion exchange capacity.

 A final adjustment is made based on the water available for leaching from precipitation.
-The value for this subrule is added to the results from Steps 3 through 5 above.
+The value for this subrule is added to the results from steps 3 through 5 above.
 The maximum addition for this subrule is 0.6.

-The following Nitrate Leaching Potential rating classes have been established based on the final calculation from the subrules above:
+The following Nitrate Leaching Potential rating classes have been established based on the final calculation from the subrules above.

-Low: 0.00 - 0.25
+Low: 0.00--0.25

-Moderate: 0.26 - 0.50
+Moderate: 0.26--0.50

-Moderately High: 0.51 - 0.75
+Moderately high: 0.51--0.75

-High: 0.76 - 1.00
+High: 0.76--1.00

-One valuable aspect of NASIS interpretations is that they provide both a narrative rating and numerical rating.
-For example, a soil may be rated with a “moderately high” nitrate leaching potential, but the numerical rating may be 0.53, indicating that it is close to the break with the “Moderate” class Example ratings for subrules and overall ratings for soil map unit components:
+One valuable aspect of NASIS interpretations is that they provide both a narrative rating and a numerical rating.
+For example, a soil may be rated with a “moderately high” nitrate leaching potential.
+The numerical rating, however, may be 0.53, indicating that it is close to the break with the “moderate” class.

+Example ratings for subrules and overall ratings for soil map unit components.

-As with any soil interpretation, professional judgment is involved in selecting the criteria, constructing the evaluation curves, assigning weights to the subrules, and assigning numerical class breaks to the rating classes, after reviewing the available research on the subject.
+With any soil interpretation, professional judgment is involved in selecting the criteria, constructing the evaluation curves, assigning weights to the subrules, and assigning numerical class breaks to the rating classes.
+These decisions are made after a review of the available research on the subject.

 Review and Testing

-A meeting was held with NRCS Washington State Office Soils Staff and State Resource Conservationist in August 2011 to review the nitrate leaching potential interpretation criteria and ratings for a number of Washington soil map unit components.
-We made some minor adjustments to the criteria for the mean annual precipitation minus mean annual potential evapotranspiration factor, based on discussions at this meeting The next step was to review the nitrate leaching potential criteria and ratings with key NRCS Washington Field Office personnel in counties where groundwater nitrate contamination is a significant issue.
-Maps and tabular reports were created with the nitrate leaching potential ratings for their review.
-They had some good questions about the interpretation criteria, and all agreed that the interpretation results identified what they would expect to be the nitrate leaching potential for the soils they are familiar with.
-For the final step, Washington State NRCS included the nitrate leaching potential ratings in their official soil survey information available on Web Soil Survey and the Electronic Field Office Technical Guide.
+The NRCS Washington State Office soils staff and the State resource conservationist met in August 2011 to review the nitrate leaching potential interpretation criteria and ratings for Washington soil map unit components.
+Based on this meeting, we made some minor adjustments to the criteria for the mean annual precipitation minus mean annual potential evapotranspiration factor.
+The next step was to review the nitrate leaching potential criteria and ratings with key NRCS Washington field office personnel.
+Counties where groundwater nitrate contamination is a significant issue were selected.
+The field office personnel reviewed maps and tabular reports with the nitrate leaching potential ratings.
+The personnel had some good questions about the interpretation criteria.
+Everyone agreed that, for the soils they are familiar with, the interpretation results identified the nitrate leaching potential they would expect.

+Starting in fiscal year 2012, Washington State NRCS included the nitrate leaching potential ratings in their official soil survey information available on Web Soil Survey and in the Electronic Field Office Technical Guide.
 Field Office staff use the ratings as an assessment tool for conservation planning.
-This started in fiscal year 2012.

 Contact for questions or comments:

-Steve Campbell Soil Scientist USDA - Natural Resources Conservation Service West National Technology Support Center 1201 NE Lloyd Blvd., Suite 801 Portland, OR 97232-1208 Phone: 503-273-2421 E-mail: steve.campbell@por.usda.gov
+Steve Campbell, Soil Scientist USDA Natural Resources Conservation Service West National Technology Support Center 1201 NE Lloyd Blvd., Suite 801 Portland, OR 97232–1208 Phone: (503) 273–2421 Email: steve.campbell@por.usda.gov

 References

-Documented Nitrate Contamination in Washington.
-Washington State University Extension Publication EB1756.
+Washington State University.
 1994.
+Documented nitrate contamination in Washington.
+Extension Publication EB1756. https://pubs.wsu.edu/ItemDetail.aspx?ProductID=13779

-Williams, J. R., and Kissell, D.E., 1991.
-Water Percolation - An Indicator of N Leaching Potential.
-In: Follet, R.F., Keeney, D.R., Cruse, R.M.
-(Eds) Managing Nitrogen for Groundwater Quality and Farm Profitability.
+Williams, J. R., and D.E.
+Kissell.
+1991.
+Water percolation---An indicator of N leaching potential.
+In: Follet, R.F., D.R.
+Keeney, and R.M.
+Cruse (eds) Managing nitrogen for groundwater quality and farm profitability.
 Soil Science of America, Inc. Madison, Wisconsin, USA.